Greetings to you music lovers, thrill seekers, and conversationalists all across the fruited plain.

 They will not lose votes if they come out and stand for the right things, particularly against what we're facing now in this country.

-It is time and and I'll just say this.
+And I'll just say this.

 I began this a couple years ago.

-I'm not voting for rhinos anymore.
+I made up my mind, I'm not voting for rhinos anymore.

 And they won't get the vote of 73% of Republican voters.

-73% of Republican voters say Congressional Republicans have lost touch with their base.
+73% of Republican voters say congressional Republicans have lost touch with their base.

 Just 15% of Republicans who plan to vote in 2012 state primaries say the party's representatives in Congress have done a good job representing Republican values, and that would be conservative values.